guigiovine/pshell-asus-debloater/README.md

 ## Compatibility

-- Tested on ASUS ROG Zephyrus GU603VV running Windows 11 32H2.
+- Tested on ASUS laptops and desktops running Windows 10 and Windows 11.
+- Requires PowerShell version 5.1 or later.

 ## Contributions